MlleFabulous/DA387ALaborationer/README.md

 #28 Worked on the StepService, UserActivity, DatabaseAccess, removed a TODO-comment in activity_main-xml and added some pictures for when the fingerprint sensor is not available and a ThreadPool for future usage.

 #29 Forgot to commit the README.md

+#30 Added fingerprint functionality, start working on register and sign in functions.
+Modified database so that steps will be logged under sessions and each session has its own ID.